jayres/IDM-DynamicWeb/final-project/ProjectDescription.md

-# Dynamic Web - Fall 2019 - Final Project
+# Dynamic Web - Final Project

 The goal of this project is to demonstrate your understanding of the following things: